DBeaulne/daniel-beaulne-brainflix/README.md

 - > > > feature-styling
 - begin styling the app for tablet breakpoints
 - component styling for breakpoints.
 SearchBar, vidoePlayer, title, VideoStats, VideoBlurb and CommentForm complete
+- complete all component styling across all breakpoints
+- final commit before merging to main